 Learn more about health disparities in our community in the 2019 San Francisco Community Health Needs Assessment.

 In addition, testing plays a crucial role in understanding who has been exposed to the virus and in preventing further spread.
 Citywide testing capacity and access have been expanding over time.
-It is important to note that the number of cases in an area is related to the number of residents there that were tested.
-Likewise, the more we test, the more we expect to see the number of COVID-19 cases and deaths increase in San Francisco.
-Learn more about getting tested in San Francisco.
+It is important to note that the number of cases in an area is related to the number of residents there who were tested.
+Likewise, the more we test, the more we expect to see the number of COVID-19 cases increase in San Francisco.

 The figures are updated daily, and the rates will change as more individuals are tested; focused testing in any specific area will also greatly influence neighborhood case counts and rates.
 The number of cases displayed on the map will not add up to the total number of cases in the city because we do not have addresses for all confirmed cases.